The views expressed by the host of this show documented to be almost always right, 99.7% of the time.

 It's an absolute shock to the media.

-And it's an absolute shock to some, even in the Republican establishment, so much so that they're running around saying, where'd this guy go to get a charisma transplant?
+And it's an absolute shock to some even in the Republican establishment, so much so that they're running around saying, where'd this guy go to get a charisma transplant?

 Because they thought he was so dull.

-The Wisconsin governor in rolled up shirt sleeves, paced the stage as he blasted big government and touted a long list of conservative reforms that he has pushed in blue Wisconsin.
+The Wisconsin governor in rolled up shirt sleeves paced the stage as he blasted big government and touted a long list of conservative reforms that he has pushed in blue, Wisconsin.

-The governor also showed a rhetorical flourish that's largely been absent from his previous campaigns, drawing the crowd to his uh feet multiple times.
+The governor also showed a rhetorical flourish that's largely been absent from his previous campaigns, drawing the crowd to his feet multiple times.

-He said there's a reason we take a day off to celebrate the 4th of July and not the 15th of April.
+He said, there's a reason we take a day off to celebrate the 4th of July and not the 15th of April.

 He was yelling at some points to the point of getting hoarse.